Flávia Saraiva: 2024

 Saraiva began the year competing at the Antalya World Challenge Cup where she won silver on balance beam behind Sun Xinyi of China.
 She next competed at the City of Jesolo Trophy where she helped Brazil finish second as a team behind Italy.
-Individually she won gold on balance beam and floor exercise.
+Individually, she won gold on balance beam and floor exercise.
 Saraiva was named to the team to represent Brazil at the 2024 Summer Olympics alongside Rebeca Andrade, Jade Barbosa, Lorrane Oliveira, and Julia Soares.
-At the 2024 Olympic Games Saraiva helped Brazil qualify to the team final in fourth place and individually she qualified to the all-around final.
-While warming up for the team final, Saraiva suffered a fall off of the uneven bars that resulted in her knee and eye colliding.
+At the 2024 Olympic Games, Saraiva helped Brazil qualify to the team final in fourth place, and individually she qualified to the all-around final.
+While warming up for the team final, Saraiva suffered a fall off the uneven bars that resulted in her knee and eye colliding.
 After being attended to by the medical staff, Saraiva returned with her right eye bandaged and significantly bruised.
-Despite the injury Saraiva competed on all four apparatuses, helping Brazil win the bronze medal behind the United States and Italy.
+Despite the injury, Saraiva competed on all four apparatuses, helping Brazil win the bronze medal behind the United States and Italy.
 This was the first ever Olympic team medal for Brazil.
 During the all-around final she placed ninth.